Ladona (schooner)

+The Ladona is a two-masted, wooden-hulled Schooner was designed by William H. Hand Jr. and built in 1922 as a private yacht and launched in Boothbay Harbor, Maine, USA.
+Its home port is Rockland, Maine and it is part of the Maine Windjammer Association fleet, which offers sailing cruises booked by cabin berths.

 History

+Ladona was commissioned by Homer Loring in 1922 and launched out of Hodgdon Yachts in East Boothbay Harbor, Maine.
+It is a sister ship to the Bowdoin that sailed the Arctic region.

+In 1923, Ladona won first place in the special Schooner class of the Bermuda Cup race, sailing under the flag of the Eastern Yacht Club.

-Canadaigua, an auxiliary schooner, was designed by William H. Hand Jr., and built at East Boothbay, Maine.
-Her owner in 1942 was Hobart Ford of Norwalk and Bridgeport, Connecticut.
-The Coast Guard acquired her later in 1942, designated her CG-81006, and used her on offshore patrol duty in the 3rd Naval District from 2 November 1942 to 30 October 1945.
+Owned during the 1930s by noted sailor Hobart Ford, the schooner was named the Jane Doré and was seen in the New York waters.
+The Coast Guard acquired her from Hobart Ford in 1942, and the schooner served as a coast guard patrol boat with the designation CG-81006 and used her on offshore patrol duty in the 3rd Naval District from 2 November 1942 to 30 October 1945.

+Later renamed USS Canandaigua (IX-233), an unclassified miscellaneous vessel, it was the third ship of the United States Navy to be named for Canandaigua, New York.
 A Chief of Naval Operations (CNO) dispatch of 20 September 1945 authorized the Commander of the 3rd Naval District to accept CG-81006 from the Coast Guard for permanent transfer to the Navy.
-A CNO letter of 9 October 45, approved by the Secretary of the Navy on 15 October 1945, changed the classification of CG-81006 to IX-233 and named her CANANDAIGUA.
+A CNO letter of 9 October 45, approved by the Secretary of the Navy on 15 October 1945, changed the classification of CG-81006 to IX-233 and named her Canandaigua.
 She was transferred by the Coast Guard on 30 October 1945, was placed in service the next day, and assigned to the Underwater Sound Laboratory at New London, Connecticut.
 She foundered there on 22 November 1945 due to hull damage inflicted alongside her pier during a nor'easter gale and was considered a total loss.
-She was placed out of service in January 1946 and sold for scrap on 31 October 1946.
+She was raised and placed out of service in January 1946 and sold on 31 October 1946.

+In 1960 the boat was owned by Theophilus A. Silva and served as a fishing vessel out of Stonington, Connecticut bearing the name Joseph W. Hawkins.